Two decades of euthanasia law in Belgium: should it be extended?

 Extension

-On the occasion of the 20th anniversary of the Euthanasia Act, there are also calls for an extension.
-In an open letter, signed by the presidents of the associations deMens.nu, Centre d'Action Laïque, LevensEinde Informatie Forum (LEIF) and Association pour Le Droit de Mourir Dans La Dignité (ADMD), the Belgian government is asked to work on euthanasia for people with dementia.
-They are calling for a relaxation of the conditions for euthanasia in cases of incapacity, following a prior declaration of will.
+On the 20th anniversary of the Euthanasia Act, there are calls for an extension.
+An open letter, signed by the presidents of the associations deMens.nu, Centre d'Action Laïque, LevensEinde Informatie Forum and Association pour Le Droit de Mourir Dans La Dignité, calls on the Belgian government to work on euthanasia for people with dementia.

 Other issues that come up when calling for the expansion of euthanasia are those of the very elderly who consider their lives complete and assisted suicide.